Why Does Immunotherapy Cost So Much?

 Potential Changes in Pricing

-One way to affect drug prices may be to change laws involving drug pricing.
+One way to affect drug prices and immunotherapy cost may be to change laws involving drug pricing.
 Proposed legislature, such as the Medicare Negotiation and Competitive Licensing Act of 2018, aims to negotiate the prices of drugs prescribed under part D of Medicare.
 However, many patients receiving immunotherapy aren’t on Medicare.
 ‘More than 175 million Americans have private insurance that wouldn’t be covered by Medicare negotiations,’ Emanuel wrote in the WSJ.

 But legislature isn’t the only way to lower drug prices.
 In September 2017, the National Institute for Health and Care Excellence (NICE), Britain’s ‘healthcare cost watchdog,’ recommended Bristol-Myers Squibb’s cancer immunotherapy drug Opdivo to some lung cancer patients only after a discounted price was agreed upon.